cyrusn/score2grade/README.md

 | 6A06      | xx    | xx    | xx  |
 | 6A07      | xx    | xx    | xx  |

 ## `students.xlsx`

 The students file stores all the student basic information where x1 and x2 is the subject code of their electives.
-If student also takes m2, the value in m2 is just `m2`.
+If student also takes m2, the value in m2 is _any truthy value_.

 | classcode | ename | cname | x1    | x2   | m2  |
 | --------- | ----- | ----- | ----- | ---- | --- |